 A complimentary assortment of bagels, tea, & coffee will be provided each day at 8:30 am.
 Course activities will begin at 9:00 am.

-The course will conclude at approximately 5:30 pm each day.
+The course will conclude at approximately 5:00 pm each day, and 5:30pm on the last day.

 There will be approximately one hour for lunch each day; for your convenience, we will distribute a list of popular options located nearby Mount Sinai.